17th February 2021

 - If held indoor, take reasonable steps to ensure indoor space is well-ventilated

-- Adhere to density quotient of 1 per 2sqm
+- Adhere to density quotient and current restrictions

 - Ensure water is chlorinated or changed between each baptism